xinwenfu/VChat_TRUN/README.md

   	* `v`: Verbose output.
   	* `p`: Set to listen on a port, in this case, port 8080.

-4. Run VChat directly or Examine Immunity Debugger with a Break Point during Exploit Now we cn run VChat directly.
+4. Run VChat directly or Examine Immunity Debugger with a Break Point during the Exploit's execution.
+Now, we can run VChat directly.
 Alternatively, we can run VChat in Immunity Debugger and examine a few things.
-So the following steps are optional.
+So, the following steps are optional.
-   1. As done previously goto the `jmp esp` instruction
+   1. As done previously, goto the `jmp esp` instruction

 		<img src="Images/I21.png" width=800>